What is the California Delta?

 |and Walnut Grove spans the river.
 Larger towns like Stockton thrive.|

 |Walnut Grove||WG Spans River||Stockton|

 Many people live in the Delta area to be close to boating, fishing and water-based recreation.
 They are brought together by their common bond and love for the scenic Delta.
-See the October issue of Delta Living to see why our County Supervisor Mary Piepho loves the Delta.
+See the October 2013 issue of Delta Living to see why the then Contra Costa County Supervisor Mary Piepho loves the Delta.

 California’s salmon industry relies on the California Delta for salmon to spawn.
 Salmon fishing accounts for 20-30,000 jobs and an annual $2-3 billion in state revenues.
 Besides salmon, the Delta is home to steelhead trout, striped bass, and other species.